RubenZx/C-Assembly_Translator/README.md

 # C-Assembly_Translator
-&nbsp;&nbsp;&nbsp;&nbsp;Final work of the subject *Language Processors*, we are going to make a traductor to transform code in C to assembly in Python3 using [sly](https://sly.readthedocs.io/en/latest/).
+&nbsp;&nbsp;&nbsp;&nbsp;Final work of the subject *Language Processors*.
+We are going to make a traductor to translate code in C to assembly in Python3 using [Sly (Lex Yacc)](https://sly.readthedocs.io/en/latest/).

 ## Grammar